neyocloud/swiggy-clone-b/README.md

 This instructs Docker to build an image tagged myapp:latest from the repository’s Dockerfile.
 (If needed, I could also build multiple tags, e.g., commit SHA tag for versioning.)

-Authenticating to Registry: I chose Docker Hub as the container registry (for simplicity and because our EKS cluster can pull public images from Docker Hub easily).
-We created a Docker Hub repository and added our Docker Hub credentials (username and an access token) as GitHub secrets.
+Authenticating to Registry: I chose Docker Hub as the container registry (for simplicity and because my EKS cluster can pull public images from Docker Hub easily).
+I created a Docker Hub repository and added my Docker Hub credentials (username and an access token) as GitHub secrets.
 These secrets (DOCKER_USERNAME and DOCKERHUB_TOKEN) allow the workflow to log in to Docker Hub docs.docker.com